Folskyy/ghost-icon/README.md

 # Ghost Icon GNOME Extension

 Ghost Icon is a GNOME Shell extension that periodically displays a ghost icon on your screen.
-It's a fun and lightweight extension designed to work as an reminder to something (ex: blink your eyes).
+It's a lightweight extension designed to work as an reminder to something (ex: blink your eyes).

 ## Features